LibrariesHacked/schema-librarydata/docs/events.md

 Comprehensive data on events, alongside usage data such as loans, will be a long-overdue tool for reporting on the full impact of libraries.

-The Barnet events data, filtered by those held in 2019 shows the scale of attendance at different types of library events.
+The Barnet events data, filtered by those in 2019, shows the scale of attendance at different types of library events.
 Particularly the popularity of those such as Rhyme Time.

 <figure>
     <img src="{{site.url}}/images/events_barnet.png" alt="Bubble chart displaying barnet events by type." width="100%"/>